PlethoraChutney/Appia/README.md

 Manual input of flow rate is still necessary, and if you have more than one sample with the same Sample Name *and* Sample ID being processed at the same time, they will conflict.
-This should not happen unless you're combining samples from different runs into a single processing event, which I consdier a rare event.
+This should not happen unless you're combining samples from different runs into a single processing event, which I consider a rare event.
 If this is essential for your workflow please submit an [issue](https://github.com/PlethoraChutney/Appia/issues).

 ### Agilent Data Export